B2B check payments are gradually disappearing – and it’s about time.

 A great way to streamline the process of transitioning from B2B check payments to electronic payments is to automate the entire accounts payable process.
 This includes automating the steps for capturing vendor invoices, securing invoice approvals from business units, getting payment authorization from executives, and then executing the payments.
 Once all of the processing is taken care of, you can simply match up each invoice in a payment run to the most advantageous payment method in a few easy clicks.

-In many cases, automated accounts payable solutions also accomodate B2B check payments by processing them on your behalf, making it possible to transition payment methods gradually as you free up time to focus on making the switch through automation.
+In many cases, automated accounts payable solutions also accommodate B2B check payments by processing them on your behalf, making it possible to transition payment methods gradually as you free up time to focus on making the switch through automation.

 Curious to learn more about automating AP?
 Contact MineralTree for a personalized demo!